A Limitless Future: Jay Alabraba, Co-Founder of Paga, on the Demand for Young Tech Talent

 When I think about the Fourth Industrial Revolution and digitisation, what comes to mind is how it will create more access at a cost that makes sense for the masses.
 So really it’s about inclusion — economic and financial inclusion.
 Digitisation should lower costs and increase speed.
 It’s about bringing more people into the formal sector, which overall should improve livelihoods and quality of life as well.

 It’s absolutely critical.
-Young Africans need to be in line with what’s happening in other parts of the world, and learning these digital skills — everything from coding to STEM education to engineering — is really, really relevant.
+Young African professionals need to be in line with what’s happening in other parts of the world, and learning these digital skills — everything from coding to STEM education to engineering — is really, really relevant.
 Africa will have the youngest population in the coming years, and Nigeria, for example, will surpass many of the Western markets in combined population size.
 In a few years time, it will be critical for Africa to become a source for innovation, so people can look to Africa to see what we’re doing that’s working and take that into their own markets.

 There’s already competition with Western markets for tech talent from Africa.
 The pandemic amplified remote work.
 Now a person can sit in Lagos and work for an organisation in Sweden.